robotkernel-hal/robotkernel/README.md

 size_t write(void* buf, size_t bufsize);
 ```

-Afterwards, the *stream* could be registered to the robotkernel-5 by
+Afterwards, the *stream* could be registered to the robotkernel by
 calling ''add\_device'.

 ``` {.C++}